Mia Wray

 Mia Isobel Wray-McCann (born 28 October 1995), known professionally as Mia Wray, is an Australian pop singer, songwriter and musician from Noosa, Queensland.

-Born and raised in Noosa before later relocating to Melbourne, Wray rose to prominence after winning the 2011 iteration of Telstra's Road to Discovery Program.
+Born and raised in Noosa before later relocating to Melbourne, Victoria, Wray rose to prominence after winning the 2011 iteration of Telstra's Road to Discovery Program.
 She independently released two extended plays, Mia Wray (2014) and Send Me Your Love (2016), before releasing her debut single "Work for Me" in 2020.

-Wray began her career performing soul, blues and folk music, with her musical style later shifting to encompass genres such as pop and bedroom pop whilst retaining soul influences.
-She has toured with the Rubens and the Teskey Brothers, and is scheduled to support Vance Joy on his Long Way Home Tour in 2022.
+Wray began her career performing soul, blues and folk music, later shifting to genres such as pop and bedroom pop whilst retaining soul influences.
+She has toured with the Rubens and the Teskey Brothers, and Vance Joy, on his Long Way Home Tour in 2022.

 Wray signed to Ivy League Records in January 2021 and received nominations for Breakthrough Independent Artist of the Year at the 2021 AIR Awards, Best Solo Artist at the 2021 Music Victoria Awards, and placed second in the Performance category at the International Songwriting Competition.